 Board rooms and training rooms are sought-after features for companies who serve smaller groups day-to-day but have need for larger 50-seat spaces for quarterly or bi-annual events.
 And while the lounge and game spaces are all part of tenants’ key card access, the specialty rooms are reservation-only, assuring the space is there when you need it.
 For tenants hosting employee retreats or custom client events, the entire suite is reservable.

 Larger and Luxe

 For building owners looking to make a big impact, they are … well, going big, taking over entire available floors (totaling approximately 8,000-10,000 square feet) to create a luxe, tenant-focused experience.
-Often crafted in response to challenging tenant spaces, these unique centers offer everything from conference rooms, meeting spaces, and training centers to shuffleboard, pool tables, and virtual gaming experiences with a host of other amenities in between.
+Often crafted in response to challenging tenant spaces, these unique hubs offer everything from conference rooms, meeting spaces, and training centers to shuffleboard, pool tables, and TopGolf golf simulators, with a host of other amenities in between.
 Comfortable lounges and kitchenette areas, including coffee bars, wet bars, and countertop display areas, offer an elevated response to the classic “break area”.

-Designed to serve as a one-stop event space, the entire tenant center can be rented out to host employee events or client celebrations, while tenants can make daily use of the space via keycard access.
-Much like their smaller counterparts, specific spaces like the board room, virtual gaming, and training center, are reservation-only.
-In buildings with diverse tenant businesses and company sizes, spaces like these offer desirable amenities for employers looking to differentiate themselves.
+Designed to serve as a one-stop event space, the entire hub can be rented out to host employee events or client celebrations, while tenants can make daily use of the space via keycard access.
+Much like their smaller counterparts, specific spaces like the golf sim, board room, and training center, are reservation-only.
+In buildings with diverse tenant business and company sizes, hubs like these offer desirable amenities for employers looking to differentiate themselves.